 Breathtaking views will be your reward!

-Then an unexpected view suddenly unfolds before you, as you emerge from the rubble onto a welcoming and comfortable grassy plateau.
-It will – literally – take your breath away.
-The views are mind-blowing 360 degrees around, and nearly impossible not to capture in panorama.
+As you emerge from the rubble onto a small but welcoming grassy plateau, an unexpected view suddenly unfolds before you.
+It will – literally! – take your breath away.
+The views are mind-blowing 360 degrees around.

+It’s nearly impossible not to capture them in panorama.

 Four volcanoes in one view.
-Only Hekla is hiding its head behind the clouds…
+Only Hekla is hiding its head behind the clouds to the left…